vinay2612/SriRepo/README.md

 after clicking on the option, the search criteria and search values needs to be entered.
 Please enter the search criteria and search value.

-If worng search criteria field is entered it throws an exception which will be handled later If wron search value is entered then it returns null
+If worng search criteria field is entered it skips and returns to main menu If wrong search value (the ones not present in JSON) is entered then it returns null and returns to main menu